digitalw0lf/hextor/README.md

 - Search and replace in files/directories
 - Advanced binary file comparison with insert/delete detection
 - View data as bitmap
+- "Text editor" mode for huge text files and text sections inside of binary files
 - Hash calculation (MD/SHA/CRC etc.)
 - Disassembler (using Zydis library)
 - Scripting support (via IActiveScript)
 - Plugin support planned (via OleAutomation API)
+- Dark and Light UI themes

 As with any other low-level tool, use with caution and always make backups of valuable data!